diehardnet/diehardnetradsetup/README.md

 ## Requirements

-You need to create a symlink or copy the [pythorch_scripts](https://github.com/diehardnet/diehardnet/tree/main/pytorch_scripts) folder from the original [diehardnet](https://github.com/diehardnet) main repository.
+- You need to create a symlink or copy the [pythorch_scripts](https://github.com/diehardnet/diehardnet/tree/main/pytorch_scripts) folder from the original [diehardnet](https://github.com/diehardnet) main repository.

+- For the beam experiments, you will need the [radhelper](https://github.com/radhelper) to control the boards inside the beamline